whhone/whhone.github.io/content/posts/2019-year-end-reflection.md

 Here are what I have done.

 **I completed 9 English books.** This number was a shameful ZERO for the 28 years before 2019.
 (Even when I was a student and being tasked to write book reports, I just paraphrased the introduction and/or some random pages of the books.)
-Reading have instilled new ideas into myself and also ignite some other habits.
+Reading have instilled new ideas into myself and also ignited other habits.

 **I crammed 2000+ new vocabularies into my head.** Last year, I knew spaced repetition from "Learning How to Learn" [1] and started memorizing vocabularies.
 Whenever I encounter new vocabularies (mostly from reading), I add them to my Anki collection and review daily.
 I use "crammed" instead of "learnt" because I still cannot use most of them.
 This is something I need to fix in 2020.